lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

 ---

 In this guide I explain how to build a Cloud Gaming environment using Amazon Web Services (AWS) and [Parsec](https://parsec.app/).
-The workflow is rather similar to other services like for example Amazon Prime Video or Disney+; your games are streamed at a very low latency from a high-end EC2 host to your home device(s) that certainly crash when even thinking about running games demanding so much power.
+The workflow is rather similar to other services like for example Amazon Prime Video or Disney+; your games are streamed at a very low latency from a high-end EC2 host to your home device(s) that certainly crash when trying to run games demanding so much power.
 Sounds cool, right?

 ## **Dude, why cloud gaming when I already have a gaming machine?**